 Woody also found work with the fort.
 He broke horses for the fort’s soldiers, he would recall in 1901, and, like John White, he worked as a freighter for the fort, driving an ox-drawn wagon to Houston, Shreveport, and Galveston to pick up supplies.
 George Preston Farmer, husband of Woody’s sister Jane, was the fort’s sutler.

 But Sam Woody eventually grew restless.
 He later would say, “The prettiest sight I ever saw is a new country, where man has never been and which is just as the great God of Heaven left it.”
-In 1854 Woody left Fort Worth, which had evolved from a fort into a town, and headed for “a new country.”
+In 1854 Woody left Fort Worth, which had evolved from a fort into civilian settlement, and headed for “a new country.”